 Ayya Tathaaloka has written about the history of American Bhikkhuni ordinations in “Honoring Those Worthy of Honor,” an article published by the Alliance for Bhikkhunis.
 Beginning in 1987, many of the early ordinations, she writes, were organized by the late Most Venerable Dr. Havanpola Ratanasara Maha Thero (1920-2000) with the assistance of Venerable Dr. Walpola Piyananda, both Sri Lankan-American monks.

-The largest of these early ordinations took place at the Hsi Lai Temple in Southern California and was coordinated on a truly international scale with a total of 200 bhikkhuni candidates, “includ[ing] twelve eight- and ten-precept nuns from various Theravada traditions,” writes Ayya Tathaaloka, “and eight getsulmas from Tibetan monastic traditions, with the remainder of the ordination candidates being from Korean, Vietnamese, Taiwanese, Chinese, Indonesian, and Thai Mahayana traditions.”
-The bhikkhunis received simultaneous ordinations in both Theravada and Chinese Mahayana traditions, with Vajrayana monks and nuns also in attendance.
+The largest of these early ordinations took place at the Buddha’s Light International Foundation’s newly inaugurated Hsi Lai Temple in Southern California and was coordinated on a truly international scale with a total of 200 bhikkhuni candidates, “includ[ing] twelve eight- and ten-precept nuns from various Theravada traditions,” writes Ayya Tathaaloka, “and eight getsulmas from Tibetan monastic traditions, with the remainder of the ordination candidates being from Korean, Vietnamese, Taiwanese, Chinese, Indonesian, and Thai Mahayana traditions.”
+After all of the bhikkhunis received Theravada monastic ordination, some also chose to undertake Bodhisattva precepts.
+Vajrayana monastics were also present, to supplement the training of the Tibetan traditions’ candidates.

 In the Sangha, you have all the colors of the Buddha’s full radiance when you gather all of these diverse teachers, multifaceted teachings and manifold paramis back together again.

 While bhikkhuni ordinations remain a point of contention in some monastic communities, these and subsequent ordinations are not the product of renegade monks and nuns.
-Venerable Ratansara and the Hsi Lai Temple were respectively, as Ayya Tathaaloka writes, “the leading Theravada Buddhist prelate in the Western Hemisphere and one of the strongest Buddhist organizations in the world.”
+Venerable Ratansara and the Buddha’s Light International Association were respectively, as Ayya Tathaaloka writes, “the leading Theravada Buddhist prelate in the Western Hemisphere and one of the strongest Buddhist organizations in the world.”

-When I interviewed Ayya Tathaaloka, she spoke of Venerable Ratanasara’s hopes for the Bhikkhuni Sangha, and his vision for a unified Buddhism.
+When I interviewed Ayya Tathaaloka, she spoke of Venerable Ratanasara’s hopes for the Bhikkhuni Sangha, and his vision of Buddhist harmony.
 “It was one of the conditions for my ordination,” she explains.
 “He didn’t want to ordain anyone who was going to be strongly and divisively ethnosectarian, especially among Westerners.”
-He was inspired by the possibility of all Buddhist traditions re-converging in the United States.
+He was inspired by the possibilities of a “family reunion” between Buddhist traditions in the United States.

 “Venerable Ratanasara had this strong image of the Buddha’s time, with the colors of the Buddha’s radiance spreading through the Sangha into all these different countries, and each teacher sharing in their own unique ways aspects of the Buddha’s radiance, from their own awakening, based on their unique experiences, strengths, and paramis,” says Ayya Tathaaloka.
-“In the Sangha, you have all the colors of the Buddha’s full radiance when you gather all of these diverse teachers, multifaceted teachings and manifold paramis back together again; that was his view, his vision.”
+Venerable Ratanasara articulated his vision: “In the Sangha, you have all the colors of the Buddha’s full radiance when you gather all of these diverse teachers, multifaceted teachings and manifold paramis back together again.”

 This reunification of traditions typifies many bhikkhuni communities, so there is no simple way to summarize lineages or teaching styles.
 “People ask us: ‘what is your lineage; is it Thai?
 American?
 Sri Lankan?’” says Ayya Anandabodhi, a Welsh-born bhikkhuni who immigrated to the US.
 “But it’s much broader — it’s the Bhikkhuni lineage.”
 In Southern California there are many bhikkhus and bhikkhunis in the Vietnamese Du Tang Khai Si Mendicant Sangha, a fused Theravada-Mahayana tradition; Venerable Dr. Pannavati in North Carolina is a former Christian pastor and dual Theravada-Mahayana bhikkhuni who has received Zen transmission and Vajrayana empowerments; in Northern California, convert Buddhist bhikkhuni ordinations receive strong support from Sri Lankan-American as well as Thai- and Lao- bhikkhu communities.13